 The female lone-parent-headed household after-tax poverty rate follows similar trends and exhibits almost no long-term change under both the LICO and the LIM until 1996, at which point the two measures begin to decrease, but at different rates (Chart 5).
 In 1981, the LIM gave a poverty rate of 45.1 per cent and the LICO gave a poverty rate of 44.2 per cent.
 By 1996, this had increased to 52.3 per cent under the LIM and 52.9 per cent under the LICO.
-In 2009, the poverty rate for this group in Canada was 33.9 per cent under the LIM and only 19.9 per cent under the LICO.
-Therefore, although the two measures followed similar increasing trends until 1996, there was an overall decrease of 24.8 per cent under the LIM and 55.0 per cent under the LICO from 1981 to 2009.
-In fact, although the LICO showed a much greater decline in the poverty rate for individuals in households with female lone-parent heads, both the LICO and the LIM show that Canada achieved its lowest female lone-parent household poverty rate in the previous 29 years in 2009.
+In 2011, the poverty rate for this group in Canada was 36.5 per cent under the LIM and only 21.2 per cent under the LICO.
+Therefore, although the two measures followed similar increasing trends until 1996, there was an overall decrease of 19.1 per cent under the LIM and 52.0 per cent under the LICO from 1981 to 2011.
+In fact, although the LICO showed a much greater decline in the poverty rate for individuals in households with female lone-parent heads, both the LICO and the LIM show that Canada achieved its lowest female lone-parent household poverty rate between 1981 and 2011 very recently, in 2009.